-We keep the monthly topics as appropriate as possible this year – tweet us with any suggestions you have!
+We tried to keep the monthly topics as appropriate as possible in 2020 and continue to do so in 2021 as things continue to be a challenge – tweet us with any suggestions you have!

 Connecting with Scotland

 Whether we live in Scotland or elsewhere in the world, the one thing we look forward to most is the day we can finally travel to and around Scotland again.

 Until then, we all have to find ways to tide over the unfulfilled wanderlust and fill the Scotland-shaped hole in our hearts.